I slept at Everest Base Camp

 I learned about acclimatization zones and the critical points that need acclimatization and the itinerary had three nights in Namche on the way up, in hindsight, this made all the sense in the world to me.

-I learned quickly that strength, endurance and pacing were all critical factors for success along with hydration, staying out of the sun and keeping heart rates as low as possible.
+I learned quickly that strength, endurance and pacing were all critical factors for success along with hydration, staying covered up in the sun and keeping heart rates as low as possible.

 Trekking to Everest, Learn from the Experts